Degenerate flat bands in twisted bilayer graphene: Numerical observations

 \subsection{Algebraic multiplicities in the spectral characterization}

 Theorem \ref{theo:rigidity} implies that it is impossible to have which is equivalent to having eigenvalues of geometric multiplicity $2$ for $T_0$, i.e.

 we can indeed have that $1/\alpha$ is an eigenvalue of algebraic multiplicity $2$ and geometric multiplicity $1$ on $L^2_0$ and $L^2_{0,2}.$ This is illustrated in Table \ref{tab:double} and Figure \ref{fig:double}.
 In particular, it implies that $T_k$ in general is not diagonalizable.
-Since the algebraic multiplicity of $T_k$ is independent of $k$, it follows by Theorem \ref{theo:simplicity} and its analogue in \cite{bhz2} for simple and two-fold degenerate magic angles, that the geometric multiplicity is independent of $k$.
+Since the algebraic multiplicity of $T_k$ is independent of $k$, it follows by Theorem \ref{p:zeros} that the geometric multiplicity is independent of $k$.
 Examples of this are exhibited in Table \ref{tab:double} and Figures \ref{fig:double} and \ref{fig:double2}.